CompNet/TrajanNet/README.md

 # Data
 The raw dataset was manually elaborated by Gaëtane Vallet during her Master's thesis in ancient history.
 See her thesis (in French) for more information [V'18,V'20].
+The files produced by the scripts (graphs, plots, tables...) can be obtained by executing them, but they are also directly available on Figshare (Complete with DOI).

 # Organization